-- Proof that you haven’t opened any other ISA in the 2017 tax year (otherwise you’ll have to wait until the following year to open your account)
+- Proof that you haven’t opened any other ISA in the current tax year (otherwise you’ll have to wait until the following tax year to open a LISA).

-Can my parents open a LISA on my behalf?
+Can your parents open a LISA on your behalf?

 Your parents can guide you as much as is necessary, of course, but since ISAs are individual banking products you need to open the account yourself (armed with the above to get started).